murrou-cell/murrou-cell.github.io/README.md

-# Header 1
+# Hello!

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+My name is Marin, and I am happy to walk you trough some of my projects :)